erdogant/findpeaks/docs/source/Use-cases.rst

    | |figU5|  | |figU6|  |
    +----------+----------+

 A deep examination can be done with the persistence-homology plot.
+See below the code how to do this.
-We see the detection of many peaks along the diagonal which are not of interest and only 5 which are potential peaks of interest.
+Even after denoising, we detect many peaks along the diagonal which are not of interest (see topology section for more information).
+Only 5 points are potential peaks of interest.
-Below we demonstrate how to examine the scores, and limit the model based on the points that are off the diagonal.
+But this information allows to limit the model, and focus only on the peaks that that are off the diagonal.

 .. code:: python